krinkinmu/krinkinmu.github.io/_posts/2021-12-12-pain-of-infinite-loops.md

 > `extern "C"` to avoid C++ name mangling.

 In this example, the `kernel` function does nothing, it's just expected to hang right away in the `Panic` call.
-To surprise however, it actually didn't do what i wanted it to do.
+To my surprise however, it actually didn't do what I wanted it to do (I didn't even ask that much from it...).

-When I looked at the generated assembler code with `llvm-objdump -D` at the code of the `kernel` function it looked like this:
+When I looked at the generated assembler code of the `kernel` function with `llvm-objdump -D` it looked like this:

 ```
 00000000000020c8 <kernel>: